-As a performer, Melissa has danced professionally with Mary Fitzgerald Dance and Karen Schupp Dance, and has performed the works of Ashleigh Leite, Shapiro and Smith Dance, Kelly Drummond-Cawthon, Elina Mooney, and many others.
+As a performer, Melissa has danced for Mary Fitzgerald, Karen Schupp, and has performed the works of Elizabeth Johnson, Ashleigh Leite, Shapiro and Smith Dance, Kelly Drummond-Cawthon, Elina Mooney, and many others.
 Her choreography has been selected and presented on stages and site-specific locations throughout the U.S. since 2001.
-Melissa spends most summers performing and participating in festivals such as Bates Dance Festival in Maine, American Dance Festival in North Carolina, La Alternativa in San Francisco and Strictly Seattle in Washington.
+In 2017, her choreography was selected for the Gala performance at American College Dance Festival, performed by Dance Theatre of Santa Fe.

 Melissa is currently an Adjunct Lecturer at the University of Florida, Adjunct Assistant Professor at Santa Fe College, Coordinator of the Young Dancer Workshop of North Central Florida and is Co-Director of the Dance Theatre of Santa Fe.